15 Active Recovery Workouts For Runners

 Microscopic damage occurs to your muscle fibers and connective tissues because of the strain and loads they were subjected to.

-This damage is a normal part of the process of becoming stronger and fitter.
+This damage is a normal part of becoming stronger and fitter.

 The microscopic tissue damage sets off a cascade of reactions in the body, signaling blood carrying oxygen, nutrients, new cells, and proteins to circulate to the damaged muscle fibers to initiate repair.

-This is largely why there can be inflammation in your muscles and tendons after a hard workout.
+This is largely why there can be inflammation in your muscle tissue and tendons after a hard workout.

-As long as your body has adequate resources (enough protein, carbohydrates, calories, and other nutrients) and time before another vigorous workout takes place, the muscle fibers will be repaired and strengthened by laying down additional proteins to thicken the existing myofibrils, which are the structural units that make up your muscle fibers.
+As long as your body has adequate resources (enough protein, carbohydrates, calories, and other nutrients) and time before another vigorous workout takes place, the muscle fibers will be repaired and strengthened by laying down additional proteins to thicken the existing myofibrils (the structural units that make up your muscle fibers).

-As mentioned, as long as your body has the time and resources, this recovery process will naturally occur.
+As mentioned, this recovery process will naturally occur as long as your body has the time and resources.

-Therefore, if you rest completely after hard exercise, your tissues will eventually recover.
+Therefore, your tissues will eventually recover if you rest completely after hard exercise.

 Here’s where active recovery comes in: active recovery can expedite this process and allow you to rebuild and recover faster.

-Active recovery involves moving your body, which increases circulation to your muscles and connective tissues.
+Active recovery involves moving your body, with low-intensity exercise, which increases circulation to your muscles and connective tissues.

-As these injured tissues receive more blood flow, they are flooded with the resources they need for the reparative process in a more readily-available manner than if they’re working with the relatively reduced perfusion and blood flow that happens when you sit around all day by taking inactive rest.
+As these injured tissues receive more blood flow, they are flooded with the resources they need for the reparative process more readily than if they were working with the relatively reduced perfusion and blood flow that happens when you sit around all day by taking inactive rest.

 Basically, the difference between active recovery and passive recovery is analogous to the difference between a buffer dinner and a seated plated dinner with slow service.